-POSCO got unionized now.
-Korean unions are aggressiv and thus this might mean strikes and labor conflicts and hence might cut into the profits.
+POSCO is unionized.
+Korean unions are aggressiv which might inflict strikes and labor conflicts that might cut into the profits.

 2019/06/28 One-quarter of South Korea's blast furnaces are facing 10-day shutdown orders across the country over environmental violations.
 The impact of a suspension can be astronomical.
 A blast furnace is designed to operate continuously for decades.
 Once it is halted and the steel inside hardens, the metal needs to be removed through an explosion or some other painstaking process before the furnace can restart.
 Getting a furnace back online "would take three to six months," (9).
 It seems that South Korea came much faster to a destructive green ideology than other developed nations.

 2019/06/19 Posco is likely to continue to suffer weak business results in the second quarter of the year due to high iron ore prices and a supply glut.
 The price of iron ore reached a five-year high surpassing the US$110-per-ton threshold for the first time since April 2014.
 "Usually, changes in raw material costs are reflected in product prices one or two quarters later,"POSCO might be able to improve its product margin as increased raw material costs will be largely factored into their products starting in the third quarter (8)

 2019/04/24 Posco anounced a consolidated operating profit of $1.05 billion in the first quarter, compared with 1.3 bn$ a year earlier.
 POSCO's first-quarter revenue inceased 1 percent to 14 bn$, while net profit fell 28 percent to 680 mio. $ or about 8.8 $/share.

 Main reason for the decrease of profits is the increase of the key raw mat. iron ore that climbed more than 20 percent in the first quarter of the year.(6)